daveism/ncgis-talk-2017-resources/GitHub_step2.md

 # Step 2: Share the map

-Afer you "borrow" a map [in step 2](GitHub_step1.md), you will need to share it with everyone!
-The  **ArcGIS Online (AGOL)**  map will need to provide access to everyone for the viewer to work properly

-After [step 1](GitHub_step1.md) is comple WNC Fires 2016 will be listed in the my [content](http://www.arcgis.com/home/content.html) section of AGOL.
+After you "borrow" a map in [step 1](GitHub_step1.md), you need to share it with everyone for the map viewer to work.
+The web map WNC Fires 2016 will be listed in the my [content](http://www.arcgis.com/home/content.html) section of AGOL.

 Open the web map in AGOL (in a new window if you think about it).